Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist Treatment of Maximum Likelihood Estimate

-If to neglect discrete effects, the precise coverage of intervals for any $\alpha$ is guaranteed by construction if and only if the subgenerated $\hat{s}_{\gamma}$ calculated at the true $s$ is distributed precisely as the experimental $\hat{s}$ at the imaginary repetition of experiments.
-Since the true $s$ is unknown, this should also hold for any imaginary value that the true $s$ could take.
-The significance calculated by Eq. (\ref{FML_form_0.1.5}) is correct if this is hold for $s = 0$.
-This assumes that $\vec{a}$ and $\vec{b}$, which occurred in the experiment, are the same as used for subgeneration, that is they are known precisely.
+If we neglect discrete effects and some other mathematical details, which can make the coverage conservative, we can find out that the accurate coverage of intervals for any $\alpha$ is guaranteed by construction if and only if the subgenerated $\hat{s}_{\gamma}$ calculated at the true $s$ is distributed exactly as the experimental $\hat{s}$ after the imaginary repetitions of the experiment.
+If $\vec{a}$ and $\vec{b}$ are not known exactly, the coverage is not guaranteed by construction.

-Since $\hat{s}$ is restricted to be non-negative, in the experiments where the formal $\hat{s}$ chosen from $]-\infty, +\infty[$ is negative, $\hat{s}$ chosen from $[0, +\infty[$ is usually zero.
-This results in appearance of a spike at zero in the distribution of $\hat{s}$, which is described by the $\delta$-function with a certain weight.
+Since $\hat{s}$ is restricted to be non-negative, in the experiments where the formal $\hat{s}$ found in the interval $]-\infty, +\infty[$ is negative, $\hat{s}$ found in $[0, +\infty[$ is usually zero.
+This results in the appearance of a spike at zero in the distribution of $\hat{s}$, which is described by the $\delta$-function with a certain weight.
 This weight is negligible at high $s$.
-At the reduction of $s$ this weight becomes larger and at some point greater than $\alpha$.
+As $s$ decreases, this weight increases and at some point it becomes greater than $\alpha$.
 In Fig. \ref{FMLConfBelt} this is crossing of the upper limit $[\mathrm{U}_0, \mathrm{U}_4]$ with the $y$-axis, that is the point $\mathrm{U}_0$.
-There is no other choice but to exclude this spike entirely from the integral in Eq. (\ref{FML_form_0.2}) and to equate this integral to zero.
-Therefore the sign ``$=$'' in Eq. (\ref{FML_form_0.2}) has to be replaced by ``$\leq$''.
+This spike should be excluded entirely from the integral in Eq. (\ref{FML_form_0.2}) and included in the confidence region.
+The sign ``$=$'' in Eq. (\ref{FML_form_0.2}) has to be replaced by ``$\leq$''.

-If we want to keep constant the area inside the two-sided interval, we have to shift the right boundary in order to cut off the right tail with $2\alpha$ area instead of single $\alpha$.
-Thus the full lower boundary will pass through the points $\mathrm{L}_5, \mathrm{L}_6, \mathrm{L}_7, \mathrm{L}_1, \mathrm{L}_2, \mathrm{L}_3, \mathrm{L}_4$.
-This very case was considered in \cite{Mandelkern_00,Ciampolillo_98}.
+If we want to keep constant the area inside the two-sided interval, we have to shift the right boundary in order to cut off the right tail with the $2\alpha$ area instead of single $\alpha$.
+Thus, the full lower boundary will pass through the points $\mathrm{L}_5, \mathrm{L}_6, \mathrm{L}_7, \mathrm{L}_1, \mathrm{L}_2, \mathrm{L}_3, \mathrm{L}_4$.
+This very case was considered in Refs. \cite{Mandelkern_00,Ciampolillo_98}.
 In this case the probability for the obtained lower limit to be higher than the true $s$ is unknown.
-It varied as a function of the true $s$ and can be either $\alpha$ or $2\alpha$, depending on the position of the point $\mathrm{U}_0$.
-If the latter is not determined and reported, it will be unknown too.
+It varies as a function of the true $s$ and can be either $\alpha$ or $2\alpha$, depending on the position of the point $\mathrm{U}_0$.
+If the latter is not determined and reported, it will also be unknown.